Florida Medicare: The Ultimate Guide

 PPO (Preferred Provider Organization) plans have specific provider networks designed to help save you money (but you’ll have to use a doctor within the network).
 HMO (Health Maintenance Organization) plans require that you select one doctor to use for all of your primary needs.
 With an HMO plan, to receive care from another doctor, you’ll need a referral from your primary physician.

-Florida Medicare Supplement plans (Medigap) are sorted by letter: A, B, C, D, F, G, K, L, M, and N. Plan F will be going away soon, but those who enroll before the end of 2019 will be able to stay in their Plan F.
+Florida Medicare Supplement plans (Medigap) are sorted by letter: A, B, D, G, K, L, M, and N.

 Florida Medicare Supplement plans are additions to your Original Medicare (Part A and Part B).
-They provide coverage for your deductible, copayments, coinsurance, and copayments.
+They provide coverage for your deductible, copayments, and coinsurance.
 Some Medigap plans can also provide prescription drug coverage, but it’s not as common as it is with Medicare Advantage plans.